sherryliao21/expense-tracker-tailwindcss/README.md

 This is a Naruto-themed expense tracker web app built with Node.js, Express & MongoDB.
 Keep track of your income & expenses and browse the records in different months/types/categoires!
 <br/>
 <br/>
-This project is live on Heroku: https://expense-tracker-naruto.herokuapp.com
+This project is live on Heroku: https://expense-tracker-n2.herokuapp.com

-You can register your own account or login with Facebook or the default user account:
+You can register your own account or login via Facebook/Google or the default user account:

 ```
 email: user1@example.com
-password: 123
+password: 12345678
 ```

 <br/>